hbk619/swagger-doc/README.md

 ## TODO

-* Actually test it against the Swagger UI...
 * Write instructions on how to integrate with the Swagger UI
 * Write more tests
-* Make more configurable (where to write/read files etc)
 * Work out how to group routes
 * Figure out a friendlier way to do GET/DELETE requests